What to Wear: Equine Portrait Session

 11. Pay Attention to Necklines

-Be mindful of how much cleavage you’re comfortable showing and ensure collars fit well for a polished look.
+Be mindful of how much cleavage you’re comfortable showing, and ensure collars fit well for a polished look.
+Pro tip: ladies- move around and bend over in front of a mirror to be safe.

-Not only is there a high risk of your horse snotting on you in the first five minutes of our session, multiple outfits that vary in length and texture are a great way to add variety to your shoot.
+Not only is there a high risk of your horse snotting on you in the first five minutes of our session, having multiple outfits that vary in length and texture is a great way to add variety to your shoot.

 13. Minimize Jewelry